kennyki/openb/README.md

 All pages (Home, Features, About Us) are 100% static while only the search page is dynamic (nice).

-From a CMS Administrator's point-of-view, you only need to add/edit jade or markdown files in /src/documents/pages and src/partials and voila!
+From a CMS Administrator's point-of-view, you only need to add/edit _jade_ or _markdown_ files in

+- /src/documents/pages
+- /src/partials

+And see your changes immediately after page refresh!

 ## Run

 1. Install [Node.js and Docpad](http://docpad.org/docs/install).
 1. Clone from this [repo](https://github.com/kennyki/openb.git).
 1. Execute `npm install` in the root dir (will install bower dependencies as well).
-1. Execute `docpad run` in the root dir (`docpad.cmd` for Windows).
+1. Execute `docpad run` in the root dir (`docpad.cmd run` for Windows).
 1. Browse to `http://localhost:9778`.
 1. Enjoy.